-I conducted my audit in accordance with Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.
-I am independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
-I have also fulfilled my other ethical responsibilities in accordance with the Code.
+We conducted our audit in accordance with Australian Auditing Standards.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
+We have also fulfilled our other ethical responsibilities in accordance with the Code.

-I confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of EyeQ Optometrists Limited, would be in the same terms if given to the directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of EyeQ Optometrists Limited, would be in the same terms if given to the directors as at the time of this auditor's report.

-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.